Puerto Rico corporate bank accounts in 2023

 - Opening an international bank account for a newly incorporated Puerto Rico company is challenging.
 For example i) most banks will require the company to demonstrate proof of business and ii) most banks are reluctant to open corporate bank accounts for companies with complex structures involving multiple foreign beneficial owners.
 To increase the chance of account opening success, we recommend our Client to keep the corporate structure simple.

-- Fortunately, Healy Consultants Group PLC can open a Puerto Rican corporate bank account without our Client needing to travel to Puerto Rico.
+- Fortunately, Healy Consultants Group can open a Puerto Rican corporate bank account without our Client needing to travel to Puerto Rico.

-- Healy Consultants Group PLC can assist our Clients to secure finances for their Puerto Rican company.
+- Healy Consultants Group can assist our Clients to secure finances for their Puerto Rican company.
 This includes trade finance, such as i) bank guarantees ii) letters of credit iii) finance against trust receipts and iv) documents against payment and acceptance.

 - If our Client prefers that we open an international bank account for them, we recommend London, New York, Germany, Bulgaria, South Africa, Australia or Dubai.
 Our fee for this service is US$5,950 without travel, or US$5,000 with travel.
 All banks are top-tier banks in these countries with excellent internet banking services.

-Healy Consultants Group PLC guarantees Puerto Rico corporate bank account approval.
+Healy Consultants Group guarantees Puerto Rico corporate bank account approval.
 Our fees for different banking services include:

 Puerto Rico banking task Our Client travels US$ Puerto Rico bank account for a foreign company No 5,950 Puerto Rico bank account for a resident Puerto Rico company No 4,950 Puerto Rico personal bank account No 4,950